ithaaswin/CI-CD-Pipeline/CHECKPOINT-M1.md

 when we assign vm name to a variable"name" , we are getting name clash with "js-yaml" to avoid we used vm_name, and trying to push it to env file

+// status= trying to implement CM using ansible
 For MAC - M1

 Error -- Basicvm was not detected when init file was run